The Coolest Secret Location in Each State

 Native Oregonian Lance Marrs, a principal broker at Living Room Realty in Portland, told Reader’s Digest about this “gem on the Oregon Coast.”
 It’s a mostly deserted beach, with tide pools, a small waterfall, and caves.
 At low tide, you can walk on the old road from the 1900s, which was carved out of the cliffs at Hug Point.
 The name comes from the fact that stage-coaches had to “hug” the side of the rocks to avoid the waves and the steep cliffs.
-Now, find out why the beaches at Bandon are another must-see destination in Oregon.

 The Pennsylvania Dutch Country refers to an area in the southeast part of the state that has traditionally been home to many Amish families.
 The Amish pursue a simpler way of life, and some families in and around Paradise open their doors to outsiders with bed-and-breakfasts and community and farm tours.
 Bear in mind, however, that most traditional of Amish families eschew electricity and photography and don’t welcome visitors into their homes.
 But the ones that do provide a wonderful, authentic-feeling experience and food like you’ve probably never tasted!

 All of the animals in this seven-acre park are carved out of trees.
 The Green Animals Topiary Garden is the oldest and most northern topiary garden in the nation, and it’s worth a detour if you’re visiting the Newport Mansions.